Please note – this article has been updated in 2018.

 Advocacy groups have been funded for years to campaign for compensation for people who have been abused as children by clergy, teachers, foster carers, house parents, home superintendents and other institutional workers.

 They latched onto the Royal Commission’s recommendations a year ago with great hope and pushed hard for the Prime Minister to make it all happen.
-Now the Government has announced a $150,000 capped National Redress Scheme (NRS).
+The Government has since announced and (poorly) implemented a $150,000 capped National Redress Scheme (NRS).
 There are, however, some fundamental differences between the Government’s NRS and what was initially recommended by Chairperson Justice Peter McClellan.

 The following analysis outlines some of the key points of the NRS and the likely effect on key stakeholders.